The Pharcyde: 1997–2000: Plain Rap and Testing the Waters

-The group was largely missing from the hip hop scene between 1997 and 1999.
+The group was largely missing from the hip-hop scene between 1997 and 1999.
 The group was going to drop an EP titled "Karma" around the time after Fatlip's departure, which was scrapped due to Delicious Vinyl not having the funds available to distribute it.
 According to an interview with Imani the album was already recorded when it was scrapped, and according to Bootie Brown's Reddit ask-me-anything thread in 2020 he said that the song "Shame", which was performed in a concert in Switzerland in 2011 was "possibly" an unreleased song from the EP.
 In March 1997, the group appeared with a song in the film "The 6th Man" called "Tasty" and in July 1997, the group appeared with their original song "Keep On" on the Good Burger film soundtrack.
 In August 1997, the group appeared with the song "Funny Style Pt.
 1" on the album Beats & Lyrics.
 They were also featured on the song "Westcyde 242" on The Lawhouse Experience, Volume One collaborative album in August 1997.
+In November 1997, the group appeared on a Marshall Arts B-side remix of the Sublime song "Doin' Time" which was released as a single.
 In September 1998 they released the song "Manifest" on the Beats & Lyrics 2 collaborative album.
 They were also featured on the song "Bloody Murder (Diamond D Mix)" in 1999 alongside Channel Live, Chuck D, Wise Intelligent, Tragedy Khadafi, Zack de La Rocha and D.B.X.
 As well in 1999, the Pharcyde were featured on a single with their new song "Technical Difficulties".
 In November 1999, the Pharcyde were featured on two songs on the V & Legacy album 2000 MG with the songs "Captain Caveman" and "Time – Remix".

 The three remaining members returned in March 2000 with an EP titled Chapter One: Testing the Waters, which consisted of six new songs.
 An unreleased song from that time, "Nasty Habits", featured by Ralph Tresvant and Bobby Brown of Boston R&B group New Edition, didn't release until it appeared on a DJ Spinna mixtape in 2015.
 The Pharcyde also released the song "Jealousy" on the album Delicious Vinyl Presents Prime Cuts, Volume 1 in February 2000, a month before Testing the Waters came out.